kw01sg/source-code-mgmt/README.md

 # Source Code Management on a Remote Server

-This readme serves as documentation on how to setup a remote Git or Subversion repostiory on a remote server.
+This readme serves as documentation on how to setup a Git or Subversion repository on a remote server.

 A dockerfile is provided to run an Ubuntu container that acts both as an SSH server and also svnserve server for people to run experiments.